-Your terms and conditions agreement should include your copyright policy, your billing policy, subscription policy (especially important for SaaS companies), returns policy, (for ecommerce businesses), potential warranties on your services, potential modifications of your services, and how exactly your users may use your website or mobile app.
+Your terms and conditions agreement should include your copyright details, your billing, and subscription policies (especially important for SaaS companies), potential warranties on your services, potential modifications of your services, and how exactly your users may use your website or mobile app.

 Although this agreement is not required by law, it is highly recommended that you have it, precisely because of limiting your liability, as well as for protecting your company against any potential abuses of your website or mobile app, such as copyright infringement, for instance.

 It is very important to protect your intellectual property, such as your logo, your unique web or mobile app design and your content (unless the content is user-generated), which is yet another reason for having a terms and conditions agreement.

 Therefore, you should make sure that you include the Intellectual Property clause in your terms and conditions.
 Also, you should include the Governing Law clause to show that your terms and conditions are governed by the law of the country that you operate in.

 Apart from limiting liability and protecting your business against any kind of abuse, this legal document also enables you to build credibility and trust with your users.